-Sookie is an OCT certified teacher, has been trained as a sex and relational health educator through Opt BC, and is currently completing her MA in Gender Studies and Feminist Research at McMaster University.
-She has been involved in social change/justice work for over fifteen years, and has extensive experience as an educator, trainer, and facilitator- with a focus on LGBTQ+ equity and inclusion, body-positivity, emotional competency, relational skills, and sexual health.
-She believes everyone deserves to be treated like a person, and that everyone deserves access to- and has the capacity to develop- the knowledge and skills needed to encounter difference with compassion, kindness and genuine curiosity.
+Sookie is an OCT certified teacher, has been trained as a sex and relational health educator through Opt BC, and holds an MA in Gender Studies and Feminist Research from McMaster University.
+She has been involved in social change/justice work for almost twenty years, and has extensive experience as an educator, trainer, facilitator and coach- with a focus on 2SLGBTQIA+ equity and inclusion, Body Liberation, emotional + relational development, and sexual health.
+She believes everyone deserves to be treated like a person, and that everyone deserves access to- and has the capacity to develop- the knowledge and skills needed to encounter difference with respect, compassion, kindness and genuine curiosity.

 Iradele Plante (she/her/hers) is a research and evaluation nerd, a white settler, and a cis femme living with an invisible disability.
 She’s been lucky enough to have worked in diversity & inclusion for over 5 years in Canada, the US and the Netherlands.
 Most notably, she supports community engagement for Venture Out, Canada’s first conference building stronger LGBTA+ communities in the tech sector.
 She also founded Calling In, a diversity & inclusion consultancy for startups and a partner to the collective.
 She prides herself in being a logistics master, scheduling wizard, and loves to talk all things quality assurance, evaluation and institutional accountability.
 On her spare time, she's either reviewing masters applications for the Dalla Lana School of Public Health or publishing papers about the role the internet plays for community building among LGBTQA+ youth.
 If you were spot her at an event, she’s probably hanging around the free food.